Ethical Dilemmas in Strategic Games: Weak Dilemma

 In the next section we state the axioms of our logical system that capture the properties of modality $[C\!:\!X]_s$.
 When stating these axioms, it will be convenient to define $ _s$ as an abbreviation for formula $ \bigvee_{\varnothing\neq Z\subseteq X}[C\!:\!Z]_s $.
 In other words, $ _s$ means that each action profile of coalition $C$ forces a specific formula in set $X$ to be true, but set $X$ is {\em not necessarily} a minimal such set.
 We call expression $ _s$ a {\em weak dilemma}.
+Alternatively, $ _s$ could be defined by omitting condition 4(b) from Definition~\ref{sat}.